goldstrike77/ansible-role-linux-graylog/README.md

 * `graylog_arg.output_flush_interval`: Flush interval (in seconds) for the Elasticsearch output.
 * `graylog_arg.outputbuffer_processors`:Raise this number if your buffers are filling up.
 * `graylog_arg.processbuffer_processors`: The number of parallel running processors.
-* `graylog_arg.processor_wait_strategy`: Wait strategy describing how buffer processors wait on a cursor sequence
+* `graylog_arg.processor_wait_strategy`: Wait strategy describing how buffer processors wait on a cursor sequence.
 * `graylog_arg.ring_size`: Size of internal ring buffers.
 * `graylog_arg.recvbuffer_sizes`: UDP receive buffer size for all message inputs.